coder-1234935/Element-Merge-Arena-409/README.md

 - Procedural element set with **409 discoverable elements**.
 - High score tracking with retry loop.
 - If possible merges in the grid reach **0**, run ends and player retries.
-- Era-themed terrain map backgrounds that change with progression (forest / kingdom / modern / space):
+- Era-themed terrain map backgrounds that change with progression:
   - Nature
   - Civilization
   - Technology